 1. Marlene Dietrich

-Marlene Dietrich, the iconic German actress and singer, is one of the most legendary women associated with Berlin.
-She was known for her unique style and captivating performances.
-If you’re a fan of old Hollywood glamour, make sure to visit the Marlene Dietrich Collection at the Deutsches Historisches Museum.
+German actress and singer Marlene Dietrich is one of the most legendary women linked to Berlin.
+Her looks were unusual and she knew how to perform, she was famous.
+If any of you are fans of old Hollywood glamour, be sure to check out The Marlene Dietrich Collection at the Deutsches Historisches Museum.
 This collection showcases her personal belongings and offers a fascinating glimpse into her life.

 2. Hannah Höch

-Hannah Höch was a pioneering artist and one of the key figures of the Berlin Dada movement in the 1920s.
-She is best known for her collages, which challenged traditional gender roles and societal norms.
-Explore the Hannah Höch Museum in Berlin to witness her innovative artwork and learn about her significant contributions to the art world.
+Hannah Höch was a important and pioneering artist and a key figure in the Berlin Dada movement 1920s.
+Her collages challenged gender roles and the prevailing norms, and she is best known for them.
+For example, take a trip to the Hannah Höch Museum in Berlin where you can see her interesting work and read up on her important contributions to the art world.

 3. Clara Zetkin